Is There More to Positions Of Glory and Honor?

 efore I begin, I would like to pose this question: Could there be something more to positions of glory and honor?
 I have three points for our reflection on the gospel (Mk 10:35-45).
 For my first point, I invite you to contemplate Jesus as he imparts a precious teaching to His apostles.
 In my meditation, what stood out was Jesus’ response to James and John when they sought positions of honor, asking to sit at His right and left in His glory.
 Jesus replied, “You do not know what you are asking."
 This response challenges us to rethink our ambitions and desires.
 By making this request, James and John revealed their worldly understanding of honor and glory.

 Jesus then posed another question to them: "Can you drink the cup that I drink or be baptized with the baptism with which I am baptized?"
 Here, He referred to the suffering, sacrifice, and death He was about to face.
-The "cup" symbolized His pain, and "baptism" represented a complete immersion into the trials and hardships He would endure, including His crucifixion.
-In simpler terms, Jesus was asking if they were prepared to share in the same sacrifices and challenges, not just seek glory or recognition.
+The "cup" symbolized His pain just as when he said, "There is a baptism with which I must be baptized, and how great is my anguish until it is accomplished!"
+(Lk 12:50).
+In simpler terms, Jesus was asking if they were prepared to share in His passion, not just seek glory or recognition.

 To follow Jesus means being willing to drink from this cup, and to participate in His mission of love, even when it demands sacrifice.
 This reading encourages us to reflect on our lives.
 How do we perceive greatness?